JohanDegraeve/xdripswift/docs/direct-libre.md

 ## Daily workflow and recovery

+- Switching requires a phone BLE reading less than three minutes old, received after a successful unlock-write callback on the current connection with unlock enabled.
+  Enabling unlock alone does not qualify an earlier reading; if the connection was established with unlock suppressed, reconnect the phone and wait for a new reading.
 - Press **Switch to Watch**.
 Keep both apps open until Watch is selected; the phone pauses its Libre collector and the Watch begins connecting.
 - The antenna replaces the reading-age dot on every Watch page: **blinking orange**